irods/irods/docs/manual/distributing_icommands.md

 dan_admin:~/irods$ ./packaging/build.sh -r icommands
 ```

 The build script will download the external libraries, compile the iRODS client library, and then compile the iCommands.
-EPM will be used to package the iCommands into either a deb or rpm file.
-This we will ignore and instead use a new script to build a tar file containing all of the appropriate iCommand binaries and related client-side plugins.
+This script will use EPM to package the iCommands into a deb or rpm file.
+However, we will ignore this package (since it can't be installed without root access) and instead use a second script to build a tar file containing all of the appropriate iCommand binaries and related client-side plugins.
 From the top level of the iRODS repository, run:

 ```
 dan_admin:~/irods$ ./packaging/make_icommands_for_distribution.sh